kyverno/website/content/en/docs/Writing policies/generate.md

 corp-secret                                        Opaque                                2      10s
 ```

-6. Repeat these steps as needed on any additional namespaces where you wish this ClusterPolicy to apply its `generate` rule.
+6. Repeat these steps as needed on any additional Namespaces where you wish this ClusterPolicy to apply its `generate` rule.

-If you would like Kyverno to remove the resource it generated into these existing namespaces, you may unlabel the namespace.
+If you would like Kyverno to remove the resource it generated into these existing Namespaces, you may unlabel the Namespace.

 ```sh
 $ kubectl label ns prod-bus-app1 mycorp-rollout-